monospice/laravel-redis-sentinel-drivers/README.md

 queue APIs, and the developer may select which of these to utilize Sentinel connections for.
-However, Laravel also provides [an API][laravel-redis-api-docs] for interacting with Redis directly through the `Redis` facade, or through `Illuminate\Redis\Database` which we can resolve through the application container (`app('redis')`, dependency injection, etc.).
+However, Laravel also provides [an API][laravel-redis-api-docs] for interacting with Redis directly through the `Redis` facade, or through the Redis connection manager which we can resolve through the application container (`app('redis')`, dependency injection, etc.).

 When installed, this package does not impose the use of Sentinel for all Redis